 optional flag allows you to skip confirming the default answers to the questions for creating the package.json

-We are going to create an ExpressJS Node.js application and build the GraphQL server.
-To do this, we need to install the following packages:
+You will be creating an ExpressJS Node.js application and building the GraphQL server.
+To do so, you need to install these packages:

 express